 The Nouveaux Paysages du Congo (New Landscapes of Congo) Project (NPC) is closely linked to the policy for combating climate change in the Democratic Republic of Congo (DRC).

-The general objective is to convert the largely degraded and unproductive landscape of Yangambi, the periphery of a protected area and near an important urban center, into a center of sustainable development based on conservation, the development of agronomic sectors (at broad) productive and renewable energy.
+The general objective is to convert the largely degraded and unproductive landscape of Yangambiin to a center of sustainable development based on conservation and the development of agronomic and renewable energy sectors.

 The specific objectives of the NPC Project are:

-2. Mitigate the deforestation of natural ecosystems, one of the main causes of climate change at the global level, and increase the sequestration of CO2 through the action of protection, restoration, enhancement and sustainable management of natural resources in and around the RBY.
+2. Mitigate the deforestation of natural ecosystems and increase the sequestration of carbon dioxide f protection, restoration, enhancement and sustainable management of natural resources in and around the reserve.

-3. Using the “pilot” effect of the NPC project, strengthen regional planning efforts and the commitment of local politicians in the landscape approach extended to other areas of the Province (or even areas with similar characteristics in other Provinces).
+3. Strengthen regional planning efforts and the commitment of local politicians to extending the landscape approach to other areas.

-The NPC project targets the following four results over three years:
+The project aims to achieve the following over three years:

-Result 1: The agricultural, fish farming and forestry sectors are created, structured and supply the urban market of Kisangani by creating green jobs and SMEs / SMIs within the landscape.
+1. Agricultural, fish farming and forestry sectors created, structured and suppling Kisangani by creating green jobs and small and medium-sized enterprises within the landscape.

-Result 2: Agroforestry plantations are installed, ultimately supplying the renewable woody biomass necessary for the cogeneration plant (FORETS Project) and a carbon sink is set up.
+2. Agroforestry plantations installed, to supply renewable woody biomass to the co-generation plant (FORETS Project) setting up a carbon sink.

-Result 4: A debate on spatial planning is favored on the basis of good technical and economic practices and the strengthening of local governance.
+4. Spatial planning promoted on the basis of good technical and economic practices and the strengthening of local governance.